NemanjaTomic57/commitflow/README.md

 ### Local Development

-The development environment will use **Vagrant** to provide:
+The development environment will use **Docker** to provide:

-- Kafka cluster
+- Kafka
-- Kafka Connect
+- PostgreSQL
-- Supporting services
+- Grafana Dashboards
-- Local observability stack

 This setup allows rapid experimentation and local testing.